🌐 Website: https://twentytwo.github.io/vsc-ext-coding-time-tracker/

 - Use "Reset" to clear all filters and refresh the view

-The charts and visualizations will automatically update to reflect your selected project and branch filters.
+The charts and visualizations will automatically update to reflect your selected project, branch, and language filters.

 Configuration Options

-You can customize the extension's behavior through VS Code settings:
+You can customize the extension's behavior through VS Code settings or the dedicated Settings view:

 - Open VS Code Settings (Ctrl+, or Cmd+, on macOS)